nodejs/nodejs.org/pages/en/blog/announcements/v20-release-announce.md

 ### V8 11.3

-As per usual a new version of the V8 engine is included in Node.js (updated to version 11.3, which is part of Chromium 113) brining improved performance and new language features including:
+As per usual a new version of the V8 engine is included in Node.js (updated to version 11.3, which is part of Chromium 113) bringing improved performance and new language features including:

 * [String.prototype.isWellFormed and toWellFormed](https://chromestatus.com/feature/5200195346759680)
 * [Methods that change Array and TypedArray by copy](https://chromestatus.com/feature/5068609911521280)